 Mission Statement: Duke RUF is a community of students at Duke learning together from Jesus and the Bible what it means and looks like to love God and love others.
 Our mission is to reach students for Christ and equip them for a lifetime of service to God and to the world.
 But we are also a community where you can belong before you believe.
 We exist for the convinced and the unconvinced, the sure and the skeptical.
 If you at all find yourself interested in exploring the claims of Christianity, learning about Jesus and the Bible, exploring big questions around meaning, significance, existence, and God, or are just looking for a community of friends to connect with, we'd love to have you check us out!

 Wesley Fellowship (United Methodist)

-We're an inclusive, critically engaged, justice-oriented community supported by the United Methodist Church.
-Through worship, sacrament, prayer, service, study, and deep friendship, we help Duke students grow to be more like Jesus.
+Mission Statement: We're an inclusive, critically engaged, justice-oriented ministry supported by the United Methodist Church.

 - Office: Rm 032, Duke Chapel Basement,401 Chapel Drive, Durham, NC, 27708

 Center for Christianity and Scholarship

 The Center for Christianity and Scholarship explores intersections of Christian thought with the scholarly and academic life of the university.

 This ecumenical congregation serves the pastoral needs of those from Duke and the Triangle area for whom Duke Chapel is the primary place of worship.
 Membership is open to all, including students.
 Watch this five-minute video